exonum/exonum-java-binding/exonum-java-binding/launcher-plugins/README.md

     timestamping: "exonum_java_instance_plugin.JavaInstanceSpecLoader"
 ```

-In our example we will use Java Instance plugin to serialize initial configuration parameters of
+In our example we will use the Java Instance plugin to serialize initial configuration parameters of
-`timestamping` service in Protobuf.
-We need to take a `service.proto` file with message
+the `timestamping` service in Protobuf.
+We need to take a `service.proto` file with the message
-description from service sources and place it inside some known directory.
+description from the service sources and place it inside some known directory.

   ```proto
   syntax = "proto3";